marinadunn/SHIFT-STAC-backend/README.md

 -`make_zarr.py`: the script for creating Zarr archives

--`run_make_zarr_parallel.py`: the script for submitting a SLURM job to create a Zarr archive for a specified item
+-`run_make_zarr_parallel.py`: the script for submitting a SLURM job to create a Zarr archive for a specified flight path.

 ## Pipeline